TriEmbed/quercus/README.md

 5. Todo: Provision for additional Dialog chips?
 6. Wish: Pet peripheral footprints
 7. Bug: No consensus about licensing.
 0.70 board has "CC By-SA 2.00" on underside but we need concensus for 0.80 as it will be released to the public unless it requires a lot of bodge wires.

 ### Version 0.70 bug/todo list:

-1. Decoupling/bypass cap for CH340C overlooked: 100nF cap has to be added on top of the USB chip manually as part of assembly.
+1. Bug: Decoupling/bypass cap for CH340C overlooked: 100nF cap has to be added on top of the USB chip manually as part of assembly.
+2. Todo: The reset circuit is incomplete.
+Have to cut the traces from !DTR (pin 14) and !RTS (pin 13) under the chip them through a pair of NPN resistors to EN and GP9.
+A boot switch will be added by gluing it to the board.

 ### Version 0.60 Bug/Todo/wish list.